KeTchUP42/flash/docs/manual/config/Config.md

     launch = levels/level_1.ini

     [CONTEXT_SETTINGS]
-    ;Bits of the depth buffer:
+    ; Bits of the depth buffer:
     depthBits = 24
-    ;Bits of the stencil buffer:
+    ; Bits of the stencil buffer:
     stencilBits = 8
-    ;Level of antialiasing:
+    ; Level of antialiasing:
     antialiasingLevel = 0
-    ;Major number of the context version to create: majorVersion = 1
+    ; Major number of the context version to create: majorVersion = 1
-    ;Minor number of the context version to create: minorVersion = 1
+    ; Minor number of the context version to create: minorVersion = 1
-    ;The attribute flags to create the context with: attributeFlags = 0
+    ; The attribute flags to create the context with: attributeFlags = 0
     ; Whether the context framebuffer is sRGB capable: sRgbCapable = 0